H.R. 1694: AI Accountability Act

 Why it matters

-The core assignment goes to the Assistant Secretary of Commerce for Communications and Information.
-That official must study “accountability measures” for AI systems and report to Congress not later than 18 months after enactment.
-The bill defines an “accountability measure” as “a mechanism, including an audit, an assessment, or a certification, designed to provide assurance that a system is trustworthy.”
-That definition matters because it points the conversation toward concrete oversight tools like audits, assessments, and certifications rather than vague promises from companies.
+The job goes to the National Telecommunications and Information Administration, the Commerce Department's telecom agency.
+The agency has to study "accountability measures" for AI and report to Congress within 18 months.
+The bill defines an accountability measure as an audit, an assessment, or a certification meant to give assurance that a system is trustworthy.
+That definition steers the conversation toward concrete oversight tools rather than vague promises from the companies building the technology.

 1